Last modified on August 2022

 Strabismus Syndromes:

-Sometimes the reason for squint eyes is related to a structural abnormality in the eye or surrounding tissues.
-Diseases like Duane syndrome, Möbius syndrome, Brown Syndrome, and Parinaud Syndrome are some conditions what causes squint eyes.
+Sometimes the reason for squinting eyes is related to a structural abnormality in the eye or surrounding tissues.
+Diseases like Duane syndrome, Möbius syndrome, Brown Syndrome, and Parinaud Syndrome are some conditions that cause squint eyes.

 Refractive errors and strabismus: